 RoseAndHeather Exhibits The Following Tropes:

-- Appointment Television: Call the Midwife and, as of season 15, NCIS.
+- Appointment Television: Call the Midwife and All Creatures Great & Small (2020).
 The Newsroom and Code Black were also this while they were still airing.

 - Approval of God: I once wrote a miniature essay on the relationship dynamic between two characters from the Honorverse which got the stamp of approval from David Webernote himself, much to my eternal pride (and admittedly somewhat swelled head).